Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

-Using DGLAP equations the grids at factorization scale values set by the process are evolved to a (typically smaller) single scale, at which the PDFs are fitted.
-This procedure reduces the evaluation of theory predictions down to a simple linear algebra operation, which can be implemented very efficiently and easily parallelized.
+The interpolation grids generated by MCs are not directly used by the \nnpdf fitting code, but instead they are first converted into so-called \texttt{Fast Kernel (FK)} tables~\cite{Ball:2008by,Ball:2010de,DelDebbio:2007ee}.
+Using DGLAP equations, the grids at factorization scale values set by the process are evolved to a (typically smaller) single scale, at which the PDFs are fitted.
+This procedure reduces the evaluation of theory predictions down to a simple linear algebra operation, which can be implemented efficiently and easily parallelized.

 At the technical level these operations are shown in Fig.~\ref{fig:fkstack}.
-First, a \pineappl{} grid must be generated, either by converting existing \appl{}s and \fastnlo{} tables, or by running programs that the compute the PDF processes, for example \yadism{}.
-In the second case runcards must be written, that specify how the process is calculated such that its predictions match the experimental measurements.
-Next, the \pineappl{} grid is evolved into an FK table.
-This is performed by \texttt{pineko}, which instructs \eko~\cite{Candido:2022tld,candido_alessandro_2022_5896965} to generate the evolution kernel operators (EKO), and subsequently uses the operators to perform the evolution.
+First, a \pineappl{} grid must be generated, either by converting existing \appl and \fastnlo{} tables, or by running programs that the compute the c, for example \yadism{}.
+In the latter case, run cards must be written to specify how the process is calculated for a given experimental measurement.
+Next, the \pineappl{} grid is evolved into an \texttt{FK} table.
+This is performed by \texttt{pineko}, which instructs \eko~\cite{Candido:2022tld,candido_alessandro_2022_5896965} to generate the evolution kernel operators (EKO) and subsequently uses the operators to perform the evolution.
 The program \texttt{fkutils} integrates this process for all the processes in NNPDF and finally provides the FK tables to the fitting code.